 Take a Muay Thai Class

 In the afternoon, spend some time learning about one of the most popular activities for Thais – Muay Thai!
 Muay Thai, or “Thai Boxing”, is considered the national sport of Thailand.
-It’s a great way to get a feel for the local culture while in Thailand, and something unique to the country.
+Taking a Muay Thai class is a great way to get a feel for the local culture while in Thailand, and something unique to the country.

 girls at Muay Thai Arena in Thailand